 Not only do we need to assess whether a technology is mature, sound and applicable - we also need to assess a variety of technical aspects of any proposal.
 These vary enormously and often require experienced or expert people to evaluate them properly.
 Even the building of a house by an experienced building contractor requires this sort of assessment.
 For example, the soil on the building site will affect how the foundations have to be constructed.
 A house built on clay has different requirements from one built on sandy soil; one built on a hillside with the potential for slippage is different yet again from one built where the earth is stable.
 (A soil engineer may be called to take samples and prepare a report before building commences.)
-Marketing projects have to take into account the fact that markets vary due to climatic, cultural and economic differences: you cannot market air-conditioners very successfully in a cold climate, nor to people who cannot afford them.
+Marketing projects have to take into account the fact that markets vary due to climatic, cultural and economic differences: you cannot afford them.
 A software developer may need expert advice from the hardware manufacturer before undertaking a project using that manufacturer's platform.
 A project to dig a well in the developing world will need an assessment from a hydrologist about the depth, suitability and extent of the local aquifers and water table.